TKDKid1000/excel-tui/README.md

 - [ ] Theming and changing the color scheme
 - [ ] A dozen other things

+## Known Issues

+*Not missing features, but issues/caveats.*

+- Horizontal scrolling through the touchpad is only supported on some terminals.

 ## Specifications

 These are the specs of Excel that eventually need to be met: